microsoft/azure-pipelines-yaml/design/process-parameters.md

     PYTHON_VERSION: '3.7'
 ```

-Since existing parameter syntax is only for templates, we assume none of the parameters are settable at run time.
+Since existing parameter syntax is only for templates, none of the parameters are settable at run time.
 The above example is equivalent to:
 ```yaml
 parameters: